-Sex gets attention because it’s such a critical aspect of an individual’s health and well-being, but it may also be the most misunderstood.
+Sex gets attention because it is such a critical aspect of an individual’s health and well-being, but it may also be the most misunderstood.
 While some sexual issues can be solved with a relaxing holiday or a talk between partners, some sexual problems can only be addressed with sex therapy.

-Sex therapy is a specialised category of clinical therapy.
-A sex therapist has training and education in regular therapy, as well as specialised knowledge and focus on handling issues with sexual function, sexual relationships, sexual concerns and expressions in men and women.
+Sex addiction therapy is a specialised category of clinical therapy aimed at addressing concerns individuals or couples may have about sexual function, sexual feelings and intimacy.
+A sex therapist has training and education in regular therapy, as well as specialised knowledge and training in issues related to sexual and relationship health.

-Other common sexual issues that can be seen by a sex therapist may also include: premature ejaculation, orgasm difficulties, erection problems, delayed ejaculation, sex addiction, porn addiction, low or no libido, and sexual fetishes that may already be harmful or bothersome to the person and/or society.
-Some people don‘t even need to have established problems to seek sex therapy.
-Couples who just want to improve their stable sexual relationship, for instance, would find engaging in sex therapy beneficial.
+Other common sexual issues that can be seen by a sex therapist may include: premature ejaculation, orgasm difficulties, erection problems, delayed ejaculation, sex addiction, porn addiction, low or no libido, and sexual fetishes that may be harmful or bothersome to the individual and/or society.

 Like all types of therapy, sex therapy will only work if it’s provided by a skilled practitioner and if the client is willing to do their share when it comes to the information, recommendations and action steps given to them.
 It is also important that both parties understand and commit to the framework of the sessions.
 For instance, the client should make time and effort to do the “homework” assigned by the therapist.
 The therapist should also set boundaries and make it very clear that sexual acts such as touching are never allowed during the course of the therapy.